 Chicken Feet Broth and Soup

-What if you want to make homemade bone broth with chicken feet because they are more budget friendly than a whole pastured chicken.
+What if you want to make homemade broth or soup with chicken feet because they are more budget-friendly than a whole pastured chicken.
 Is this possible?

 Follow the same basic guidelines for any good stock – around two pounds of feet (bones plus meat) per gallon of water to ensure a good measure of gelatin.